When it comes to travel, many of us dream about being spontaneous.

 The fact that the majority of Japanese do not speak English, means that to get the most out of your trip equipping yourself with a decent, pocket-sized phrase book or downloading an equivalent phone translation app will be handy.
 (That's assuming, of course, that you don't already speak Japanese.)

-Not only does this demonstrate that you’re not just a dumb, lazy tourist which, of course, as a follower of The Real Japan you couldn’t possibly be, but it also shows a willingness to converse and ‘fit it’- which always goes down well when travelling abroad.
+Not only does this demonstrate that you're not just a dumb, lazy tourist which, of course, as a follower of The Real Japan you couldn't possibly be, but it also shows a willingness to converse and 'fit it'- which always goes down well when travelling abroad; particularly in Japan.

 Besides, some airlines require you to declare that, if you don't take their travel insurance when booking your tickets, that you already have travel insurance in place.
 Ticking that box and not having any insurance will invalidate your booking should anything go awry with your flights or trip.